jay6294100293/portfolio_django/README.md

 3. Apply database migrations using `python manage.py migrate`.
 4. Start the development server using `python manage.py runserver`.

-## API Documentation
-The detailed API documentation can be found in the `docs` directory.
-You can access it by running the server and navigating to `/docs` endpoint in your browser.

 ## Deployment
 The backend is deployed automatically using the CI/CD pipeline on every push to the main branch.